nullteilerfrei/reversing-class/exercises/hamweq.md

      want to turn a `long` value into an `Address`, the Flat API exposes [toAddr][].
 2. Extend your script to convert the memory contents into a string literal after successfully decrypting it.
+   - Ghidra is very reluctant to make any changes to the listing unless you call [clearListing][].
    - The Ghidra `Listing` interface represents the disassembly & memory view.
 It is responsible for assigning data types to memory contents.
 You can access this API by calling the [getListing][] method of the [currentProgram][] variable.